 None of these decks strictly followed the Kawasaki/Sequoia recommendation.
 Each reflects the nature and personality of the founders.
 MySQL is almost a dissertation while CoinBase was more like a movie trailer.

 All of these decks tell a story.
 The stories have beginning, middles, and ends.
-Their stories start with a problem, continue with a conflict or catalyst (new tech to solve the problem), and end with a resolution (everyone makes a lot of money and can buy a jet).
+Their stories start with a problem, continue with a conflict, and end with a resolution (your product solves a big and valuable problem).

-One thing that is surprising is that aside from market sizes and potential, financial numbers play a very small part of these presentations.
-At most, these decks have one slide on pro-forma P&Ls.
-At some point in the fund raising process financial projections become important, but significant details are not required in the beginning.
+One thing that is surprising is that aside from market sizes and potential, financial numbers play a very small part in these presentations.
+At most, these decks have one slide on Pro-forma P&Ls.
+At some point in the fundraising process financial projections become important, but significant details are not required in the beginning.